plonkamaciej/plonkamaciej/README.md

 ## About Me

-I'm a student at Politechnika Śląska in Gliwice, Poland, with a passion for frontend development.
+I'm a student with a passion for frontend development.
 I specialize in React, Next.js, and Astro, and I love creating beautiful and functional user interfaces.

 ## Skills